 How adequate for research purposes is the 14-day limit?

 We culture embryos to about five days – about 50 to 100 cells.
 At this stage, they can make differentiated tissue, but they cannot make a foetus.
 They cannot make a baby.
 Essentially, we are looking at a tissue-generation system in vitro.
-For our purposes, we don’t need
+For our purposes, we don’t need any longer.

 Is the material you’re working with a human being?